CSE142/Home/README.md

 ## Setting up SSH

 You'll need to open a terminal from data hub.
-From the file browser, lect "new->terminal" from the menu in the upper right.
+From the file browser, select "new->terminal" from the menu in the upper right.
 At the resulting Linux prompt, you can `git clone` the repo locally.

 ![Log into datahub](images/open-terminal-short.gif)